ryan-h/electron-web-components/README.md

 # electron-web-components

-This project is a proof-of-concept to demonstrate how native web components can be used in an Electron application built with TypeScript.
-Allowing an app to be free of any bloated framework while taking advantage of modern web technologies.
-Built for Electron by utilizing the web component specifications adopted by Chromium.
+This repository is a proof-of-concept to demonstrate the use of native web components in an Electron application built with TypeScript.
+Allowing an app to be free of any bloated framework, while taking advantage of modern web technologies by utilizing the web component specifications adopted by Chromium.

-## Overview

-This repository is meant to be used as an example project that can serve as a starting point for using web components in your Electron app.
-This is not a framework (no framework is the point) or a complete solution, but a concept that can help foster ideas and be expanded upon to prove out further enhancements and functionality.

 ## Setup